kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 Capitalize Kyma components such as Application Connector or API Gateway Controller.
 Whenever you point to the outside sources, research whether the name of the source starts with a capital letter or not.

 >**NOTE:** Kubernetes is capitalized.
-Do not write it in lowercase or in the abbreviated version.
+Do not use lowercase or the abbreviation.

   ✅ Kubernetes
   ⛔️ kubernetes
   ⛔️ k8s

-### Camel case
+### CamelCase

-Camel case means writing words or phrases without a blank space, using a capitalized letter to separate the words.
+CamelCase means writing words or phrases without a blank space, using a capitalized letter to separate the words.
 It's very common in Kubernetes terminology.

 Use camel case for Kubernetes resources and custom resources.